 Honors: For over ten years, Mr. Egan has been listed in The Best Lawyers in America under Corporate, M&A or Securities Law.
-He won the Burton Award for Legal Achievement in 2005, 2006, 2008 and 2009.
+He is the 2015 recipient of the Texas Bar Foundation's Dan Rugeley Price Memorial Award, which is presented annually to a lawyer who has an unreserved commitment to clients and to the legal profession.
+He won the Burton Award for Legal Achievement four times.
 Mr. Egan has been recognized as one of the top corporate and M&A lawyers in Texas by a number of publications, including Corporate Counsel Magazine, Texas Lawyer, Texas Monthly, The M&A Journal (which profiled him in 2005) and Who's Who Legal.
 In 2009, his paper entitled "Director Duties: Process and Proof" was awarded the Franklin Jones Outstanding CLE Article Award and an earlier version of that article was honored by the State Bar Corporate Counsel Section's Award for the Most Requested Article in the Last Five Years.